arbron/fvtt-compendium-tools/readme.md

 Various tools to help with authoring compendium modules.

 ## Tools
-- **Replace Item**: Replace compendium entries with a saved item while retaining the item's ID to prevent breaking of links between items in the compendium.
+- **Replace Entry**: Replace compendium entries with a saved item while retaining the item's ID.
+This will prevent breaking of links between items in the compendium.

+## Developer Tools
+- **ctGetCompendiumItemContext**: New Hook called when the context menus for Compendium entries are generated to allow module developers to add their own context menu items.